michelmf/data_engineer_nd/README.md

 The first project involves a creation of a PostgreSQL database design to help a fake startup called Sparkify to analyze data from their product, a music streaming app.
 For more informations about the project, click [here](https://github.com/michelmf/data_engineer_nd/tree/master/Data_Modelling_with_PostgreSQL).

-The second project uses a different approach from the first one, where students have to model the app database using NoSQL.
+The second project uses a different approach from the first one, where students have to model the app database using Cassandra, a NoSQL database.

 ## Section 2 - Cloud Data Warehouses with AWS